-The Emergency Planning Committee is responsible for overseeing the formulation, development, implementation and evaluation of the Markham's Emergency Management Program.
-Proposed administrative changes will be forwarded to the Emergency Planning Committee for review and approval and the Emergency Planning Committee will recommend context changes for approval by General Committee and Council.
+The Emergency Management Program Committee is responsible for providing direction regarding Markham's Emergency Management Program.
+Proposed administrative changes will be forwarded to the Emergency Management Program Committee for review and approval and the Emergency Management Program Committee will recommend context changes for approval by General Committee and Council.

-10.1 Plan Maintenance and Revision
+9.1 Plan Maintenance and Revision

-Markham's Emergency Plan will be maintained and distributed by the Emergency Preparedness Coordinator.
-The Emergency Plan will be reviewed and updated at a minimum of once per year.
-In an effort to decrease the environmental imprint from providing hardcopies the Emergency Plan will be posted on Markham's website (www.markham.ca).
+Markham's Emergency Response Plan will be maintained and distributed by the Emergency Preparedness Coordinator.
+The Emergency Response Plan will be reviewed and updated at a minimum of once per year.
+In an effort to decrease the environmental imprint from providing hardcopies the Emergency Response Plan will be posted on Markham's website (www.markham.ca/areyouprepared).